Foundations 2 Attendance Policy

 3. For all approved clinical absences (planned or emergent), the student is responsible for notifying their direct clinical supervisor.
-For classroom-based activities (FCM seminar, IDS 113 and ARCH), students are not expected to directly inform the course leadership.
+For classroom-based activities (FCM seminar, IDS 113 and ARCH/PI Weeks), students are not expected to directly inform the course leadership.

 4. For planned absences from classroom-based sessions, the absence request form must be submitted at least two weeks in advance of the session.

 5. Clinical clerkships would like to receive these requests as far in advance as possible, and no later than one month before the start of the clerkship.

 6. For emergent absences, the absence request form should be submitted as soon as possible.

 7. Partial day absences are not considered during F2.

 8. For clinical clerkships (core and elective), you are required to inform your direct supervisor of your absence once approved and in the case of an emergent absence.

 9. All course and clerkship directors will reiterate the attendance policy at the beginning of each clerkship or course during the Foundations 2 phase.